clari7744/DiscordFormatting/README.md

 ### [DISCORD_MARKDOWN.md](DISCORD_MARKDOWN.md)

 This page explains how Discord's special brand of Markdown works.
-Markdown is a way to use special characters for rich text formatting, but Discor works slightly different from the standard or GitHub's version.
+Markdown is a way to use special characters for rich text formatting, but Discord works slightly different from the standard or GitHub's version.

 ### [MENTIONABLE_OBJECTS.md](MENTIONABLE_OBJECTS.md)